Lou34964/College-Football-Manager/README.md

 ## 🚀 Getting Started

 1. Clone the repo
-2. Open the solution file in Visual Studio
+2. Open the solution file in Visual Studio - Note: app is designed for lang version .NET 8.0+
 3. Build & run the app

-> Optionally: drop your own team logos into `Assets/user_assets/logos/`
+> Optionally: drop your own team logos into `icons folder` then when creating team select the file.

 ## 📝 License